-Assumed initial public offering price per share \$ Historical net tangible book value (deficit) per share as of September 30, 2019 \$ Increase per share attributable to the pro forma adjustments described above Pro forma net tangible book value per share as of September 30, 2019, before giving effect to this offering Increase in pro forma as adjusted net tangible book value per share attributable to new investors purchasing common stock in this offering Pro forma as adjusted net tangible book value per share after giving effect to this offering Dilution in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering \$

-The dilution information discussed above is illustrative only and will change based on the actual initial public offering price and other terms of this offering determined at pricing.
-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted net tangible book value by \$ per share and the dilution to investors purchasing common stock in this offering by \$ per share, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated expenses payable by us.
-An increase of 1,000,000 shares in the number of shares offered by us in this offering would increase the pro forma as adjusted net tangible book value by \$ per share and would decrease the dilution per share to new investors purchasing common stock in this offering by \$ per share, assuming no change in the assumed initial public offering price of \$ per share and after deducting estimated underwriting discounts and commissions and estimated expenses payable by us.
-A decrease of 1,000,000 shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would decrease our pro forma as adjusted net tangible book value per share after this offering by \$ and increase the dilution per share to new investors purchasing common stock in this offering by \$, assuming no change in the assumed initial public offering price of \$ per share and after deducting estimated underwriting discounts and commissions and estimated offering price of \$ per share and after deducting estimated underwriting discounts and commissions and estimated offering price of \$ per share and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Assumed initial public offering price per share \$ Historical net tangible book value (deficit) per share as of September 30, 2019 \$(6.18) Increase per share attributable to the pro forma adjustments described above 7.61 Pro forma net tangible book value per share as of September 30, 2019, before giving effect to this offering 1.43 Increase in pro forma as adjusted net tangible book value per share attributable to new investors purchasing common stock in this offering Pro forma as adjusted net tangible book value per share after giving effect to this offering Dilution in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering \$ on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted net tangible book value by \$ per share and the dilution to investors purchasing common stock in this offering by \$ per share, assuming the number of shares o ffered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and co ommissions and estimated expenses payable by us.
+An increase of 1,000,000 shares in the number of shares offered by us in this offering we ould increase the pro forma as adjusted net tangible book value by \$ per share and would decrease the dilution per share to new inve estors purchasing common stock in this offering by \$ per share, assuming no change in the assumed initial public offering pric e of \$ per share and after deducting estimated underwriting discounts and commissions and estimated expenses payable by y us.
+A decrease of 1,000,000 shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would dec crease our pro forma as adjusted net tangible book value per share after this offering by \$ and increase the dilution per share to ne w investors purchasing common stock in this offering by \$, assuming no change in the assumed initial public offering price of \$ per share and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.